 FDA scientists from across the agency have contributed to a growing number of peer-reviewed journals on topics related to advancing alternative methods.
-The list below is current and updated regularly.
+The list below includes examples of FDA co-authored articles on alternative methods and is updated regularly.

 Report of the Assay Guidance Workshop on 3-Dimensional Tissue Models for Antiviral Drug Development, Jordan R, Ford-Scheimer SL, Alarcon RM, Atala A, Borenstein JT, Brimacombe KR, Cherry S, Clevers H, Davis MI, Funnell SGP, Gehrke L, Griffith LG, Grossman AC, Hartung T, Ingber DE, Kleinstreuer NC, Kuo CJ, Lee EM, Mummery CL, Pickett TC, Ramani S, Rosado-Olivieri EA, Struble EB, Wan Z, Williams MS, Hall MD, Ferrer M, Markossian S. The Journal of Infectious Diseases September 2023, jiad334.
 10.1093/infdis/jiad334.

 This article provides a summary of a recent workshop on 3D tissue models’ utility and limitations in antiviral drug discovery.
 It highlights recent examples of their use in drug discovery, including when such models predicted some of the outcomes seen in animal models of SARS-CoV-2 infection and in human studies.
 The article also emphasizes the need for validation and qualification of these assays to support regulatory filings and for close collaboration between stakeholders.